StanleyRoberts/AbyssImpact/README.md

 - Install the extension 'GitHub Pull Requests and Issues' for VS Code

 - In a terminal (powershell or VS Code) run the command ``` git config --global user.name "John Doe" ``` and the command ``` git config --global user.email johndoe@example.com ``` replacing 'John Doe' with your name/email.
-Additionally run ```ng add @angular/material```

 - Connect VS Code to your GitHub account

 - Clone a repository from GitHub (using the url StanleyRoberts/AbyssImpact).
 Now you have checked out main, from this create and publish a new branch for you to work in.
+And finally run ```ng add @angular/material``` in the VS Code terminal.

 - Start coding! :)